 Get the best of both worlds!
 Fusion covers are a cross between fabric and photo covers so you can have the personalization of a photo cover mixed with the elegance of a fabric cover.
 You can spend a lot of time designing the photo parts of the cover or keep it simple with a single image.

 In this style, the fabric wraps around the back cover, the spine, and a small portion of your front cover to meet the photo on the front.
-The photo portion of the cover will overlay all fabrics except the vegan leather.
-Because they are thicker fabrics, vegan leathers will overlay the photo slightly.
+The fabric portion of the cover will overlay the photo on the cover.

 In this style, the fabric wraps around the spine and partially onto the front and back covers to where it meets the photos on the front and back.